How to Attend

 More information about how to be a part of the Portland Book Festival as an attendee, author, exhibitor, sponsor, and more.

-Q: WHEN will the next Portland Book Festival take place?
+Q: WHEN will Portland Book Festival take place?

-Q: When can I find out which AUTHORS are coming?
+Q: When can I find out which AUTHORS are participating?

 Q: WHERE is Portland Book Festival being held?